Jon-Webb-79/cppsalt/docs/doxygen/sphinx_docs/index.rst

 This library is not meant to replace STL, and in most instances mimics many features of STL.
 However, the development of this library has occurred to help the author uncover the mechanisms and architecture of STL.
 That said, in many instances, the library may modify the functionality or add to the funcitonality of STL.
+The library described in this documentation is developed under the ``cslt`` namespace.

 .. toctree::
    :maxdepth: 2